Gamemackerel/BAC-Tracker/README.md

 but if a drinker is using my app and sees an concrete notification telling them that they are not safe to drive based on a relatively accurate estimation of their BAC, it is my hope that they will be more likely to take a taxi home.

+a short demo of the application being used

 [![Video Demo](http://i.imgur.com/CrcsNsg.png)](https://www.youtube.com/watch?v=cKxt05lS9II)